umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 On Umbraco Cloud, users work in almost the same way as on a normal installation of Umbraco; however, there are a few more settings available for the backoffice users on Umbraco Cloud.

-In this article, we will show how users work and the different settings on Umbraco Cloud.
+In this article, we will show how users work, as well as explain the different settings for users on Umbraco Cloud.

 ## Adding users on Umbraco Cloud